BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/control/v-control-validation-vee-zod-documentation.md

 }))

 // here we create a vee-validate form context that
-// will be used in all vuero form components const { handleSubmit, setFieldError, handleReset, values, errors } = useForm({
+// will be used in all Tranxact form components const { handleSubmit, setFieldError, handleReset, values, errors } = useForm({
   validationSchema,
   initialValues,